• Menu

 Visit Jardin Hidalgo

 The Jardin was packed with families.
-Smells of freshly cooked sausages, hot chips and of course tacos and spicy sauces wafted past us.
+Smells of freshly cooked sausages, hot chips and, of course, tacos and spicy sauces wafted past us.
 Now, this is what you call a buzz!

 There was a long queue outside the church.
 We wandered closer to find out why.
 Parishioners and nuns were cooking up a feast for the families.
-It was family night and every family in Tlaquepaque was out having fun.
+It was family night, and every family in Tlaquepaque was out having fun.
 This is a typical Sunday night in Tlaquepaque.
 Can you imagine what a Fiesta night would be like?

-Street food stalls lined the Plaza and the smell of freshly cooked food, spices, fruit juices etc proved too much for us and we succumbed.
+Street food stalls lined the Plaza, and the smell of freshly cooked food, spices, fruit juices, etc. proved too much for us, and we succumbed.

 Down pedestrian-only streets, we came across many restaurants, bars and boutiques.

-Visit Calle Independencia
+Calle Independencia Tlaquepaque

 Calle Independencia